Yandex Cloud

 }'

-Where configSpec.performanceDiagnostics represents the statistics collection settings:
+Where configSpec.performanceDiagnostics is the statistics collection settings:

 • enabled: Enables statistics collection, true or false.